Best Pads for Toddlers

 Perfectly sized for toddlers and preschoolers learning the ropes on their bike.

 Simple off-the-shelf knee and elbows pads are generally ill-fitting, uncomfortable and of low quality.
 Designed for grade schoolers, most pads are also too big for young toddlers on balance bikes.
 With the success of their balance bike, Strider set out to design set of pads that will comfortably fit the smallest of riders.
 Sold with two larger and two smaller pairs of pads, Strider’s pads have a hard plastic shell with a padded base and a Velcro strap.
 The smaller of the pads is designed to first fit on the knee of the smallest riders and then graduate to the elbow of older riders.
 Once the smaller pads are transitioned in to elbow pads, the larger pads can them be used as knee pads.

 Great pads at a great price.
-Simple, yet effective, the Strider pads are great fit for toddlers and preschoolers, but are most likely too small for grade schoolers.
+Simple, yet effective, the Strider pads are a great fit for toddlers and preschoolers, but are too small for most grade-schoolers.

 Last Updated: January 11, 2017

 FTC Disclosure: Two Wheeling Tots LLC received the Strider Pads directly from Strider Sports to help facilitate this review.
 No monetary compensation was provided and all opinion given are strictly that of Two Wheeling Tots LLC.